clevijoki/sublime-smart-enter/README.md

 # sublime-smart-enter

-Strip whitespace around the cursor when you press 'enter'
+Sublime plugin to strip whitespace around the cursor when you press 'enter'